-- C3.03 Maximum Building Size The maximum combined building gross floor area is 46,000 square feet. - A No individual building can have a footprint larger than a gross floor area a 8,000 square feet. - B The maximum building height is three stories. - C No more than 3 buildings are permitted buildings may be linked to create a larger contiguous floor area provided the maximum footprint is as noted above. - C3.04 Lot Coverage The amount of green space cannot be reduced by more than 5 % from the area illustrated on the Development District master plan (fig 20-1).
+- C3.03 Maximum Building Size The maximum combined building gross floor area is 46,000 74,000 square feet. - A. No individual building can have a footprint larger than a gross floor area of 11,000 square feet. - B. The total footprint of all buildings shall not exceed 20,000-23,500 gross square feet. - C. The maximum building height is three stories. - D. No more than 3 buildings are permitted buildings may be linked to create a larger contiguous floor area provided the maximum footprint is as noted above. - C3.04 Lot Coverage The amount of green space cannot be reduced by more than 5% from the area illustrated on the Development District master plan (fig.20-1).
 Refer to the District Zoning Ordinance for setback parameters. - C3.05 Visual Orientation The primary building entry shall face Clearwater Drive and adjacent street edges.
 Corner buildings shall address all street edges and shall have more than one direct entry.
-All buildings facing the Common shall address this open space (figs 20-1, 21-1). - C3.06 Open Space Open space development includes area around building perimeters and interstitial spaces, with connecting walkway opportunities into the Tidewater Farm neighborhood. - A The central public open space for the Tidewater Village neighborhood is the Village Common located in TV3 (figs 20-1, 21-1).
-The Common is enclosed with landscaping and provides an area for programmed and unprogrammed gatherings and events. - B Significant wooded buffers shall be maintained and/or developed to provide separation of building and parking areas as indicated on the master plan (fig 20-1).
+All buildings facing the Common shall address this open space. (figs 20-1, $\frac{21-1}{}$) - C3.06 Open Space Open space development is focused around building perimeters and interstital spaces, with connecting walkway opportunities into the Tidewater Farm neighborhood. - A. The central public open space for the Tidewater Village neighborhood is the Village Common located in TV3 (figs 20-1, 21-1).
+The Common is enclosed with landscaping and provides an area for programmed and unprogrammed gatherings and events. - B. Significant wooded buffers shall be maintained and/or developed to provide separation of building and parking areas as indicated on the master plan (fig 20-1).